 The AAFP NRN is seeking volunteer peer reviewers and mentors for FMD RapSDI.

 Peer Reviewers: Peer Reviewers will review applications and provide constructive comments for improvement.
 Timeframe for review is Sept.
-1-27, 2021.
-Each reviewer will review no more than 10 applications.
-The expected time commitment for application reviews is approximately four to eight hours.
+1-27, 2022.
+Each reviewer will review no more than six applications.
+The expected time commitment for application reviews is 15-30 minutes per application.
 Sign up to serve as a peer reviewer.

 Mentors: Mentors will assist RapSDI scholars in developing a research proposal, protocol, and budget, as well as in identifying professional development opportunities in line with Scholar goals.
 Read more about mentor expectations.

-Mentorship Application: The time commitment will be from December 2021-March 2022.
+Mentorship Application: The time commitment will be from December 2022-March 2023.

 Scholar Project Mentorship: The time commitment will be dependent on project performance period.
 Each project will be a maximum 12 months in duration.